 The novel’s main protagonist, an intelligent, stubborn, outspoken Nigerian woman who moves to America to attend university.
-She has difficulty adjusting there but eventually becomes a citizen, wins a fellowship at Princeton, and starts a… (read full character analysis)
+She has difficulty adjusting there but eventually becomes a citizen, wins a fellowship at Princeton, and starts a… read analysis of Ifemelu

 The other protagonist, a calm, thoughtful, intelligent young Nigerian man.
 He is raised by his mother, a professor, and is very well-read and obsessed with America.
-He moves to England after graduating university and… (read full character analysis)
+He moves to England after graduating university and… read analysis of Obinze Maduewesi

 The child of Aunty Uju and The General, a precocious and innocent boy who grows up to be a funny, popular teenager.
 His outgoing personality hides depression and a crisis of identity, however, as Dike once attempts suicide.